emacs-exordium/exordium/README.md

 * This feature makes RTags be the *only* source for auto-complete in C/C++ mode, e.g. all other classic sources such as names in open buffers are disabled.
 The reasoning being that surely Clang must be more accurate.
-* This feature only works when RTags diagnostics is turned on (<kbd>C-c r D</kbd>).
+* This feature requires RTags diagnostics to be turned on.

 To enable it automatically, set the variable `*init-rtags-auto-complete*` to true in your `init-local-prefs.el`.
-To enable it manually, run the command `M-x rtags-enable-auto-complete` *before you open any C++ file* (otherwise the default sources for auto-complete are set up).
+Note that auto-complete for `#include` header files does not work in this case, because it does not know what project you are in.

+To enable it manually, type <kbd>C-c r A</kbd>.
+This will take effect for all C++ files you open from that point.
+This key also sets auto-complete for the `#include` header files in the current project.

 Possible issues:
 * There might be a graphical glitch in the auto-complete popup if the Emacs window is too small.
 Just enlarge the window a bit if this happens.
 * It's a tiny bit slow and it may trigger rdm a bit often.

-## Header file autocomplete

-*This is a work in progress.*

-This module sets up autocomplete for `#include` header files in C++ mode.
-It reuses the file `compile_includes` mentioned above.
-It is independent of RTags Diagnostics (e.g. you don't need to run diagnostics).

-Header auto-complete currently reuses the same variables that store the content of `compile_includes`.
-These variables are loaded with either:

-* M-x `rtags-create-compilation-database`,
-* Or M-x `rtags-load-compile-includes-file` which is faster and is in fact called by the former (it just reloads `compile_includes`).

-After calling one of these functions, header auto--complete should work for any C++ file you open in your project.

-**Issues:** these variables are nil when Emacs starts.
-Also, they are not updated if you switch the RTags project: you would need to re-run `rtags-load-compile-includes-file` again.
-(This should be fixed once we have a real concept of project).
+* Auto-complete for header files does not understand when you are switching project.

 ## Configuration profiling